gem/oq-irmt-qgis/README.md

 ```bash
 $ sudo pip3.6 install matplotlib scipy
 ```

-NOTE: matplotlib v3.0.0 on macOS has a known bug importing pyplot.
+NOTE: matplotlib v3.0.0 on macOS and on Microsoft Windows has a known bug importing pyplot.
 In order to fix that issue, an earlier version of matplotlib can be installed:
 ```bash
 $ sudo pip3.6 install matplotlib==2.2.3